-Hey loves, I love coffee butttt….it does not love me back.
+Hey loves, stopping by today to talk about a great alternative to replace coffee.
+I love coffee butttt….it does not love me back.
 I love it so much until it took me years to acknowledge the negative signs.

 Hmmm…sounds like a bad relationship you don’t want to let go.
 It is bad for you but when it is good, it is so good.
 One day it hits you, the fragments of good are not enough.

 Honestly, it really was not that good.
 You just became so use to the bad.
 So, when any little good happened, it seemed like a big good.

 Okay, enough of this.
 I promise this is not a relationship post.
 My mind just went there when I thought about ignoring negative signs.

 Okay, back to coffee….

 I was the coffee girl.
 You hear me.
 You know the girl who had to have a frappe to start her day.
 Yeah, that girl.
 That was ME.
 I had to have one.
 I mean it had to be a part of my morning routine.
 Breakfast?
 I could skip but not my frappe.

 We were close, okay.
 I didn’t get it small or medium (tall or grande).
 I needed the biggest size.
 It had to have whipped cream and some type of syrup on top.

 One day a few years ago, I sat down and calculated how much money I was spending on this morning addiction.
 Sheesh!!!
 A lot.
 Let me not to forgot to mention the times I would have a second big ole cup at lunch.

 About six years ago, I started doing research on healthier living.
 I start learning some things about coffee.
 First, let me say, I am not against coffee.